 •Modelling within public health

 I am currently working on the following projects:

-- Pilgrim H, Tappenden P, Chilcott J, Bending M, Trueman P, Shorthouse A, Tappenden J. The costs and benefits of bowel cancer service developments using discrete event simulation.
-Journal of the Operational Research Society 2009; 60:1305-14.
+- Pilgrim H, Tappenden P, Chilcott J, Bending M, Trueman P, Shorthouse A & Tappenden J (2009) The costs and benefits of bowel cancer service developments using discrete event simulation.
+J OPER RES SOC, 60(10), 1305-1314.

-- Pilgrim H, Lloyd-Jones M, Rees A. Routine antenatal anti-D prophylaxis for RhD-negative women: a systematic review and economic evaluation.
-Health Technology Assessment 2009; 13(10).
+- Pilgrim H, Lloyd-Jones M & Rees A (2009) Routine antenatal anti-D prophylaxis for RhD-negative women: a systematic review and economic evaluation..
+Health technology assessment (Winchester, England), 13(10).